-Data analysis: Answering this question includes 2 components: a statewide frequency distribution of nutrient concentrations from all river segments where data is available and a 5-year mean computation for individual trend stations.
+Data analysis: Answering this question includes two components: a statewide frequency distribution of nutrient concentrations from all river segments where data is available and a 5-year mean computation for individual trend stations.
 The statewide frequency distribution will be computed separately for TN and TP from all "RIV" AUIDs (river segments) from 1990 through the last year included in the reporting period.
 Individual station measures will be consolidated by AUID.
-All AUIDs with 10 or more measures will be used to create the statewide frequency distribution and computation of the mean, 25th, and 75th percentiles.
+All AUIDs with 10 or more measures will be used to create the statewide frequency distribution and computation of the mean, median, 25th, and 75th percentiles.
 The mean TN and TP concentration at individual trend sites will be computed from the current year going back 5 years.

-TP data in NH DES' records are abundant and show a high level of variability (Table 14).
-Based these data within station variability is approximately 73% (Mean coefficient of variation) and a power analysis of simulated data indicated that trends may not be detectable within 10 years if levels double over that same time period at a given site.
+TP data in NHDES' records are abundant and show a high level of variability (Table 14).
+Based on these data within station variability is approximately 73% (Mean coefficient of variation).
+A power analysis of simulated data indicated that trends may not be detectable within 10 years if levels double over that same time period at a given site.
 However, if data variability is lower, then trend detection may be possible.

-TN data in NH DES' records are moderately abundant and show a moderate level of variability (Table 14).
+TN data in NHDES' records are moderately abundant and show a moderate level of variability (Table 14).
 Based these data, within station variability is approximately 38% (Mean coefficient of variation) and a power analysis of simulated data indicated that trends will be detectable within 10 years if levels double over that same time period at a given site.
 More subtle trends may be detectable at sites where TN measures are less variable.

-Table 14.NH DES surface water total phosphorus and total nitrogen concentration data record summary and expected ability to detect trends.
+Table 14.
+NHDES surface water total phosphorus and total nitrogen concentration data recordsummary and expected ability to detect trends.

-Parameter Number of Observations Median (μmhos/cm) Mean of Standard Deviations Mean Coefficients of Variation Variability Category Expected trend detection capacity (10 year doubling) Expected trend detection capacity (25 year doubling)
+Parameter Number of Observations Median (mg/L) Mean of Standard Deviations Mean Coefficients of Variation Variability Category Expected trend detection capacity (10 year doubling) Expected trend detection capacity (25 year doubling)

 TP (mg/L) 27,818 .018 .023 .73 High No No

 TN (mg/L) 4,041 .451 .185 .38 Medium Yes No

-7.1.4.3 Acidification
+7.1.4.3 pH

 The acidic qualities of surface water, as measured through pH, influence the types and abundances of aquatic organisms that are able to persist over time in a given waterbody.
 Surface waters with a pH below 5 are considered highly acidified resulting in significant negative impacts to the aquatic community.
-However, deleterious chronic impacts to aquatic communities occur in waters with pH levels less than 6.5 (reference).
+However, deleterious chronic impacts to aquatic communities may occur in waters with pH levels less than 6.5.
 Conversely, excessively high pH levels, above 8.0, are also outside the range considered to be supportive of a healthy biological community.

-The pH of surface water is influenced by the geologic, soil, vegetative, and physical landscape characteristics within the watershed, as well as local landuse history and atmospheric deposition patterns.
-The ability to resist acidification, measured as a water's acid neutralizing capacity (ANC) is a key component to protecting a waterbody from becoming acidified and in allowing it to recover once it becomes acidified.
-Waters that have a low ANC concentrations are particularly susceptible to, and lack the ability to be resilient from acidification.
+The pH of surface water is influenced by the geologic, vegetative, and physical landscape characteristics within the watershed, as well as local land use history and atmospheric deposition patterns.
+The ability of water to resist acidification, measured as alkalinity, is a key component to protecting a waterbody from becoming acidified and in allowing it to recover once it becomes acidified.
+Waters that have low alkalinity are particularly susceptible to, and lack the ability to be resilient from, acidification.